Following

 "No - it's okay, I should go home-" Killer started, moving to shrug off the bathrobe.

-"Killer and me'll share my bed," Kidd cut them both off, there was a tenseness to his voice she'd never heard from him.
+"Killer and me'll share my bed," Kidd cut them both off, there was a cold tenseness to his voice she'd never heard from him.
 Like he was testing her.
+And expecting her to fail.

-Killer looks terrified.
-He's a white as death, eyes wide as he clutched his arms across his chest, wilting in the chair before her.
+Killer looked terrified.
+He's as white as death, eyes wide as he clutched his arms across his chest, wilting in the chair before her.

 She'd never seen him scared.
 Never like this.
 She knew he and his father butted heads - Killer being in and out of his own home stretching back for over half a decade now.
 The county's worse kept secret.
 They all knew that Hitokiri Bujin regularly kicked his son out, the boy skulking around the back roads in that truck of his until he was eventually allowed to come back home.